Flespinasse/DiscordMinefieldBot--HackWeek/README.md

 N.B.: Minesweeper Interactive version is currently in beta and can have some bugs.
 We're working on the code to squash as many bugs as we can.

 ## Can I add it on my server?
 Not now.
 We wait until the end of Hack Week before the bot gets public to anyone.
-But you can DM me on Discord and I'll add it on your server if you want ;) (please note that I must join your server and have the manage server permission to invite the bot)

 ## What are the commands?